hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Scope of AU Core FHIR Artefacts

-HL7 AU Core, as the ...,hnn profiles (but does not define)..:
+HL7 AU Core profiles:
-* Extensions that define 'minimum' support expectations for local use concepts e.g. Sex Assigned at Birth
+* Extensions defining 'minimum' support expectations for local use concepts e.g. Sex Assigned at Birth
-* Search parameters that define support expectations for AU Core profiles
+* Search parameters that define 'minimum' support expectations for AU Core actors
-* Core profiles for use in an Australian context:
+* Core resource profiles define 'minimum' support expectations for use in the Australian healthcare context
-  * Definitional data type profiles e.g. Australian address, Australian time zone, Identifier such as National patient and provider identifiers
-  * Base resource profiles e.g. AU Base Patient, AU Base MedicationStatement
-  * Generic use case profiles, where there is no existing project to undertake the work e.g. AU Medicines List, AU Base Diagnostic Imaging Result (definitional constraints; no conformance or support obligations)

-TBD - what / how do we mention interactions... is there a way to write this without having to talk about them?

-#### Profile Approach
+* Actors define systems that play a role in AU Core data exchange
+* Capability statements that define 'minimum' support expectations of FHIR capabilities of AU Core actors.

 #### Extension Approach

-Repeat with slight wording change the AU Base content.

-any extension intended for use in an Australian healthcare context that is not restricted to one IG is to be defined in AU Base.

-Practically this means for example that AU Core will not define extensions - AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base.

-As part of profiling, AU Core: profiles indicate the minimum support:
-* for individual extensions in AU Core resource profiles
+All extensions used in AU Core are defined in the FHIR Extensions Pack or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).

-* for individual elements in complext extensions e.g. Sex Assigned at Birth
+AU Core profiles some extensions to define minimum support requirements e.g. [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).

+Therefore, when modelling AU Core extension profiles:
+* Open: profiles are defined as open, i.e. allowing additional extensions and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.

 #### Search Parameter Approach